 After the Americans with Disabilities Act came into effect, many people started filing lawsuits against their employers relating to claims of discrimination.
 However, although the language used in the Act was specific, it was also, arguably, open to interpretation.
 And this resulted in inconsistent court findings across the nation.

-One of the most renowned sets of cases relating to the ADA was brought before the Supreme Court in 1999.
+The Supreme Court heard one of the most renowned sets of cases relating to the ADA in 1999.
 It was known as ‘The Sutton Trilogy’.
 These 3 cases claimed that the findings of lower courts significantly limited the interpretation of the ADA, and they were therefore unjust.
 The Supreme Court upheld these findings and claimed that only those people with severely limiting impairments should be deemed disabled.
 However, Congress disagreed with the Supreme Court’s ruling and the ADA Amendments Act (ADAAA) was eventually signed into law in 2008.

 Amendments to the original ADA included: